fgirault/tkcode/README.md

 Note that if you're using Linux, most distribution have a separate package for tkinter, like python3-tkinter for debian-based OS.

+Sorry if you're using Python 2, this code does not backport but you can use the recipes in your own project.

 ## Usage

 TkCode can be called as a module if available in the PYTHONPATH (or if you're the project checkout directory):